 Local Agency Service Coordination

-For all defendants released pretrial, working with other city agencies to remove barriers to services, reduce service duplication, and track outcomes for all defendants released pretrial
+For all defendants released pretrial, we work with other city agencies to remove barriers to services, actively prevent service duplication, and track outcomes.

 Build a measurement tool for judges and other stakeholders to measure impact

 Continue San Francisco Pretrial Diversion Project’s role as a neutral non-profit service provider, content and implementation expert